Tag Archive | African blue basil

 This country is home to over 4,000 species of bees alone!
 More than 20,000 species live around the globe.
 Some live in colonies, and many are solitary creatures.
 Interestingly, the honey bee is not native to the United States.
 It was brought by European settlers hundreds of years ago and proliferated throughout the country.

 If this is your first gardening effort, keep the garden a manageable size so you’re not overwhelmed.
 There will be maintenance involved!
 Weeds, no doubt, will have to be pulled.
 And your garden will need fertilizer a few times through the growing season for the best results.
-An inch or two of mulch will help cool the soil, retain moisture, and restrain weeds.
+An inch or two of mulch moderates soil temperatures, retains moisture, and suppresses weeds.
 You can always expand the area as you gain confidence in your skills.

 Container Gardens